Barrett’s and Cancer

-This process usually occurs right above the gastric folds, where the stomach ends and the esophagus and stomach meet and is thought to serve as a protective mechanism to make the esophagus more resistant to acid damage.
+This process usually occurs right above the gastric folds, where the esophagus and stomach meet and is thought to serve as a protective mechanism to make the esophagus more resistant to acid damage.
 (4) Stretches of Barrett’s 3 cm or longer is called long-segment Barrett’s.
 Stretches shorter than 3cm is referred to as short segment Barrett’s.
 (7)

 Barrett’s Esophagus is precancerous and can lead to esophageal adenocarcinoma, one of the fastest growing cancers in the US and Western world.
 (8)

 Though patients with Barrett’s Esophagus are at least 10-30 times more likely to develop esophageal cancer than the general population, the annual incidence of BE progressing to esophageal cancer is only about .3-.6%.
 (3) (8) (9)

 A study reported only 10% of BE patients were likely to develop esophageal adenocarcinoma in a 5 year period.
 (10) Patients with mutated cell growth known as dysplasia have a higher risk (13.4%) of developing esophageal cancer and should be monitored closely.
 (11)

 About 25-40% of BE patients are diagnosed with low-grade dysplasia during follow up.
 (6) Patients with high-grade dysplasia (HGD) have around a 7% risk of developing cancer every year, making it likely that a 50-year-old with HGD will develop cancer in the next 10 years of his/her life.
 (12)